AdobeDocs/experience-platform.en/help/data-science-workspace/walkthrough.md

 ![](./images/walkthrough/df_shape.png)

-Finally, you can take a peek at what your data looks like. you can use `df.head(n)` to view the first `n` rows of the DataFrame:
+Finally, you can preview what your data looks like.
+You can use `df.head(n)` to view the first `n` rows of the DataFrame:

 ![](./images/walkthrough/df_head.png)